Everton suspend ties with Russian companies

 Usmanov also has an exclusive naming-rights option on Everton's new stadium which is due to open for the start of the 2024-25 Premier League season.

-Megafon is owned by USM and sponsors Everton women's shirts.
+Digital and telecommunications company Megafon is owned by USM and sponsors Everton women's shirts.
 The multi-year deal was agreed in October 2020, while Yota, part of the Megafon group, is on the sleeve of the shirt.

 "Everyone at Everton remains shocked and saddened by the appalling events unfolding in Ukraine," a club statement said.